-Setting a realistic price for your home that reflects current market values will help sell your home quickly and for top dollar.
-When you price your home properly, you increase the chances that the offer you receive will nearly match your asking price, and that there will be competing offers—which may net you even more in the long run.
+Setting the best asking price for your home that reflects current market values will help sell your home quickly and for top dollar.
+When you price your home properly, you increase the chances that you receive offers closer to asking price.
+You may even receive multiple offers, resulting in netting more then your asking price.

-Your property has the best chance of selling within its first seven weeks on the market.
-And, studies indicate that the longer a property stays on the market, the less it will ultimately sell for.
-A property priced 10 % more than its market value is significantly less likely to sell within this window than a property priced close to its actual market value.
-About three-quarters of homes on the market today are 5-10 % overpriced.
-Sellers will usually over-price their homes by this margin if, either, they firmly believe the home is worth more than what the market indicates, or if they want to leave room for negotiation.
-Either way, if you choose to over-price your home by this amount, you run the risk of increasing the amount of time your home spends on the market, and decreasing the amount of money you’ll ultimately receive.
+Your home has the best chance of selling, within its first seven weeks on the market.
+Studies indicate that the longer a property stays on the market, the less it will ultimately sell for.
+If a property is priced 10% more than its market value, it is significantly less likely to sell within this window than a property priced close to its actual market value.
+About three-quarters of homes on the market today are 5 to 10 % overpriced.
+Sellers will usually over-price their homes if, either, they believe their home is worth more than what the market indicates, or if they want to leave room for negotiation.
+Either way, if you choose to over-price your home, you run the risk of increasing the amount of time your home stays on the market, and decreasing the amount of money your home ultimately sells for.

 The proximity of your home to amenities, such as schools, parks, public transportation, and stores will affect its status on the market.
 Also, the quality of neighbourhood planning, and future plans for development and zoning will influence a home’s current market value, as well as the ways in which this value might change.